isaac-sim/IsaacLab/docs/source/how-to/wrap_rl_env.rst

 Adding new wrappers
 -------------------

-All new wrappers should be added to the :mod:`isaaclab_tasks.utils.wrappers` module.
+All new wrappers should be added to the :mod:`isaaclab_rl` module.
 They should check that the underlying environment is an instance of :class:`isaaclab.envs.ManagerBasedRLEnv` or :class:`~envs.DirectRLEnv` before applying the wrapper.
 This can be done by using the :func:`unwrapped` property.